ThribhuvanGuptaS/Python-Tutorials/README.md

 # Python-Tutorials
-All the materials used in the 10 day tutorials on Fundamentals of Python
+All the materials used in the tutions on Fundamentals of Python